Candy Carson: Carson Scholars Fund

 In 1994, Carson and her husband started the Carson Scholars Fund, designed to provide scholarships to students in grades 4–11 for "academic excellence and humanitarian qualities".
 The foundation was started after the Carsons read that U.S. students ranked second to last in terms of math and science testing among 22 countries, feeling that their efforts could assist in encouraging academic efforts as they noted schools award athletes with trophies whereas honor students received only "a pin or certificate".
 Recipients of the Carson Scholars Fund receive a $1,000 scholarship towards their college education and has awarded upward of 6,700 scholarships.

 Carson is the facilitator of the scholarship fund.

 Personal life

 Carson and her husband married in 1975.
-Together, they have three sons: Murray, Benjamin Jr., and Rhoeyce, as well as several grandchildren.
-Until 2013, the couple lived in West Friendship, Maryland and then relocated to Florida.
+Together, they have three sons: Murray, Benjamin Jr., and Royceon, as well as several grandchildren.
+Until 2013, the couple lived in West Friendship, Maryland, and then relocated to Florida.
 Both she and her husband are long-time members of the Seventh-day Adventist Church.
 In line with her religious beliefs, Carson is a vegetarian.

 In 1981 Carson became pregnant with twins before miscarrying in the fifth month of her pregnancy.
 After this experience, when she became pregnant again in the following year, Carson was placed on bed rest by her doctor after the fourth month.
 She left her job and took this time to focus on self-care for the remainder of her pregnancy.